-Founded from the need seen during TRC-Fayetteville’s Adaptive Climbing nights, TRC-Fayetteville is thrilled to provide an exciting new landscape for learning and engagement for youth with adaptive needs.
-Partnering with Life Span Counseling Center, this class will double as an emotional well-being class and help to keep kids active in a safe, structured environment.
-Classes will be offered Thursdays at 10 AM and 11 AM.
+Founded from the need seen during TRC-Fayetteville’s Adaptive Climbing Nights, TRC-Fayetteville is thrilled to provide an exciting new landscape for learning and engagement for youth with adaptive needs.
+Partnering with Lifespan, this class will double as an emotional well-being class and help to keep kids active in a safe, structured environment.
+Classes will be offered Thursdays at 11 AM and 12 PM.
 Call the office at 910-868-7625 to book your time or email TRC-Fayetteville’s Club Director, Tamara.

 American Alpine Club – Triangle Chapter